-Total non-farm employment is projected to grow by nearly 535,700 jobs by 2024, with 75% of all projected nonfarm job growth concentrated in (1) Educational services (private), health care, and social assistance, (2) Leisure and hospitality, and (3) Professional and business services.
+Total non-farm employment is projected to grow by nearly 535,700 jobs by 2024, with 75% of all projected nonfarm job growth concentrated in three industry sectors: (1) Educational services (private), health care, and social assistance, (2) Leisure and hospitality, and (3) Professional and business services.
+Educational services (private), health care, and social assistance is projected to add the most jobs (208,800) and is expected to be the fastest growing at 29%.
+Leisure and hospitality is projected to add 110,300 jobs, led by a growth of 88,900 jobs in restaurants and other eating places.
+Professional and business services is projected to add 81,200 jobs with more than half the growth expected to occur in the professional, scientific, and technical services sector (41,700).

 Occupational employment forecasts approximately 608,000 new jobs from industry growth and more than 1 million job openings from replacement needs for a combined total of approximately 1.6 million job openings.
-The top three occupations with the most job openings are (1) personal care aides, (2) combined food preparation and serving workers (including fast food), and (3) retail salespersons.
+The top three occupations with the most job openings are personal care aides; combined food preparation and serving workers, including fast food; and retail salespersons.
 These occupations have median wages ranging from \$9.64 to \$11.19 per hour and require no formal educational credential.
-The fastest growing occupations anticipate an annual growth rate of 2.4% or higher.
+Higher-skilled occupations, requiring a bachelor's degree or higher, include registered nurses, management analysts, accountants and auditors.
+20% of the overall fastest growing occupations are in construction and extraction.
+Occupations range from helpers such as painters, paperhangers, plasterers, and stucco masons that require no formal educational credential and earn a median annual wage of \$19,688 to law teachers, postsecondary that require a doctoral or professional degree and earn a median annual wage of \$134,887.

-Housing - Based on the "2016 Annual Report" issued by the Los Angeles Office of the Assessor, Glendale experienced a net taxable property value increase of 5.5%, which was less than the increase experienced countywide at 5.58%.
-According to the City's property tax consultant, HdL, Glendale's housing market fell slightly in sales volume and showed an increase in an average home price of \$920,590 in FY 2016-17, compared to \$832,902 in FY 2015-16.
-The condominium sales also showed a decline in sales volume and an increase in an average price of \$468,385 for FY 2016-17, compared to \$433,705 for FY 2015-16.
+Housing - Based on the "2017 Annual Report" issued by the Los Angeles Office of the Assessor, Glendale experienced a net taxable property value increase of 6.1%, which was slightly more than the increase experienced countywide at 6.0%.
+According to the City's property tax consultant, HdL, Glendale's housing market fell in sales volume (number of units sold) and showed an increase in an average home price of \$985,507 in FY 2017-18, compared to \$920,590 in FY 2016-17.
+The condominium sales also showed a decline in sales volume and an increase in an average price of \$514,460 for FY 2017-18, compared to \$468,385 for FY 2016-17.